wavemotion-dave/SpeccySE/readme.md

 Royalty Free Music for the opening jingle provided by Anvish Parker

-The SpeccyDS emulator is offered as-is, without any warranty.
+The SpeccySE emulator is offered as-is, without any warranty.

 ZX SPECTRUM BIOS ROMS :
 -----------------------